Krutarth08/Analysis-of-Toronto-Neighborhood/README.md

 Scikit learn – For Machine learning tasks
 Plotly Visualization Package – For all visualizations (including maps and graphs) Requests - to send HTTP requests easily
-Geopy – To retrieve location coordinates
+Geopy – To retrieve location coordinates.